 Anyone over the age of 20 can apply for a bank account in Taiwan.
 Both citizens and foreigners with a government-issued passport or verifiable document are eligible.
 Foreigners will need an Alien Resident Certificate (ARC) or a Taiwan ID issued by the Taiwanese government, along with a valid passport.

-How to get a Taiwanese credit card?
+How do you get a Taiwanese credit card?

 To obtain a credit card in Taiwan, you can undergo a financial background check, allowing the bank to verify your annual salary with the tax office.
 Alternatively, you can use a tax guarantor, typically a spouse or family member, who will be liable for your payments.
 Some banks, like Shanghai Bank, may have specific requirements.
 Lastly, you can provide a guaranteed deposit, using the credit card limit as collateral if you lack a tax guarantor.